STOCKS NEWS EUROPE-UK small caps close up 0.9 percent

-The FTSE Small Cap index closes up 0.9 percent, while the blue chips are 1.6 percent higher, and the midcaps gain by 0.9 percent.
+The FTSE Small Cap index gains 0.9, lagging a 1.5 percent rise on the blue chips, while the midcaps also add 0.9 percent.

-Online fashion retailer ASOS advances 8.7 percent after the company meets forecasts with a 43-percent rise in year profit as stellar growth overseas offset a weaker home market.
+Oil explorer Gulf Keystone Petroleum climbs more than 20 percent, with market sources citing renewed media speculation that the Kurdistan-focused company is likely be the subject of a takeover approach.

-Thomas Cook adds 16.4 percent after announcing that current Premier Farnell boss Harriet Green would succeed Sam Weihagen as chief executive of the debt-laden tour operator at the end of July.
+Flybe, Europe's largest regional airline, dives 20 percent to touch a life-time low after the company warns it expects sales to fall short of expectations in the third quarter.

 Reuters messaging rm://david.brett.thomsonreuters.com@reuters.net